lincolnnguyen18/weespeak/README.md

 ## WeeSpeak Part 3

+- [ ] User can stream audio to each other
 - [ ] User can playback audio from chat bubbles
 - [ ] Words in chat bubble are highlighted as replayed
-- [ ] User can stream audio to each other
+- [ ] TURN server is secured by REST API